Data-driven Distributionally Robust Optimization Using the Wasserstein Metric: Performance Guarantees and Tractable Reformulations: Introduction

 The ambiguity set $\mathcal P$ is a key ingredient of any distributionally robust optimization model.
 A good ambiguity set should be rich enough to contain the true data-generating distribution with high confidence.
 On the other hand, the ambiguity set should be small enough to exclude pathological distributions, which would incentivize overly conservative decisions.
 The ambiguity set should also be easy to parameterize from data, and---ideally---it should facilitate a tractable reformulation of the distributionally robust optimization problem as a structured mathematical program that can be solved with off-the-shelf optimization software.

 Distributionally robust optimization models where $\xi$ has finitely many realizations are reviewed in~\cite{ref:BenHer-13, ref:BertSAA-14, ref:PosHertMel-14}.
-This paper focuses exclusively on situations where $\xi$ can have a continuum of realizations.
-In this setting, the existing literature on distributionally robust optimization has primarily studied moment ambiguity sets $\mathcal P$, which contain all distributions that satisfy certain moment constraints, see for example \cite{ref:DelYe-10,ref:GohSim-10,ref:WieKuhSim-14} and the references therein.
-An attractive alternative is to define $\mathcal P$ as a ball in the space of probability distributions by using a probability distance function such as the Prohorov metric~\cite{ref:ErdoIyen-06}, the Kullback-Leibler divergence \cite{ref:JiaGua-14, ref:HuHong-13}, or the Wasserstein metric~\cite{ref:PflWoz-07,ref:Woz-12} etc. Such metric-based ambiguity sets contain all distributions that are close to a {\em nominal} or {\em most likely} distribution with respect to the prescribed probability metric.
+This paper focuses on situations where $\xi$ can have a continuum of realizations.
+In this setting, the existing literature has studied three types of ambiguity sets.
+Moment ambiguity sets contain all distributions that satisfy certain moment constraints, see for example \cite{ref:DelYe-10,ref:GohSim-10,ref:WieKuhSim-14} or the references therein.
+An attractive alternative is to define the ambiguity set as a ball in the space of probability distributions by using a probability distance function such as the Prohorov metric~\cite{ref:ErdoIyen-06}, the Kullback-Leibler divergence \cite{ref:JiaGua-14, ref:HuHong-13}, or the Wasserstein metric~\cite{ref:PflWoz-07,ref:Woz-12} etc. Such metric-based ambiguity sets contain all distributions that are close to a {\em nominal} or {\em most likely} distribution with respect to the prescribed probability metric.
 By adjusting the radius of the ambiguity set, the modeler can thus control the degree of conservatism of the underlying optimization problem.
 If the radius drops to zero, then the ambiguity set shrinks to a singleton that contains only the nominal distribution, in which case the distributionally robust problem reduces to an ambiguity-free stochastic program.
+In addition, ambiguity sets can also be defined as confidence regions of goodness-of-fit tests~\cite{ref:BertSAA-14}.

 In this paper we study distributionally robust optimization problems with a {\em Wasserstein ambiguity set} centered at the uniform distribution $\Pem$ on $N$ independent and identically distributed training samples.
 The Wasserstein distance of two distributions $\Q_1$ and $\Q_2$ can be viewed as the minimum transportation cost for moving the probability mass from $\Q_1$ to $\Q_2$, and the Wasserstein ambiguity set contains all (continuous or discrete) distributions that are sufficiently close to the (discrete) empirical distribution $\Pem$ with respect to the Wasserstein metric.
 Modern measure concentration results from statistics guarantee that the unknown data-generating distribution $\PP$ belongs to the Wasserstein ambiguity set around $\Pem$ with confidence $1-\beta$ if its radius is a sublinearly growing function of $\log(1/\beta)/N$ \cite{ref:Boll-07, ref:FouGui-14}.
 The optimal value of the distributionally robust problem thus provides an upper confidence bound on the achievable out-of-sample cost.